 By keeping a few stylish tote bags or other eco-friendly shopping bags in your car at all times, you’ll save money in the long run and also help the environment.
 They’re also useful as temporary rubbish bags if you are on a long journey.

 Car key lock/ surfboard lock

-Whether it’s for spontaneous picnics or in case of emergency, blankets are an absolute essential.
+Whether it’s for spontaneous picnics or in case of emergency, blankets are essential.
 Imagine you’re cruising down the road on a sunny day and find a prime picnic spot; well now you’ll be ready to go!
-Equally in the unfortunate event that you break down somewhere, especially if it’s the evening, you’ll be glad you stashed away that cosy blanket.
+Equally, in the unfortunate event that you break down somewhere, especially if it’s the evening, you’ll be glad you stashed away that cosy blanket.